gmq/activeadmin-alpinejs-examples/README.md

 [ActiveAdmin Addons](https://github.com/platanus/activeadmin_addons) transforms all select controls to use Select2, to make it easier to add large collections or tags.
 However, AlpineJS doesn't know what to do with Select2 elements (and the other way around).

-To make them work we need to install [active-admin-alpine-fixes](https://www.npmjs.com/package/active-admin-alpinejs-fixes).
+To make `select` elements with `x-model` attributes work we need to install [active-admin-alpine-fixes](https://www.npmjs.com/package/active-admin-alpinejs-fixes).

 ```bash
 yarn add active-admin-alpine-fixes